shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ##### Marginal Age compositions

-Marginal age compositions are not formally fit in the model, but fits to that data are provided [Appendix D](#app_d).
+Marginal age compositions are not formally fit in the model, but fits to that data are provided in[Appendix D](#app_d).
 Marginal length and age composition cannot be used in the same model given the overlap of the same fish in both samples.
 This is why ages conditioned on lengths are often used with either marginal length or age compositions.
 Models were run with marginal ages either in (i.e., no lengths used) or out (i.e., lengths used) of the likelihood.
 Overall the fits to the marginal ages are very good regardless of whether the marginal lengths or ages are included in the total likelihood.
 Thus the conditional age at length compositions coupled with either length or age compositions provide similar data fits.

 ##### Fits to Indices of Abundance